nekonaute/pogobot/README.md

 ## Overview
-The pogobot is a little robot design to evoluate in swarn.
+The pogobot is a small robot designed for swarm robotics experiments, targeted at collective behaviour and social learning research.
-The robot is composed of a head (above) with a iCE40UP5K FPGA chip including a softcore processor, IMU, IR communication and a LED.
+The robot is composed of a head (above) with a iCE40UP5K FPGA chip including a softcore processor, an IMU, fast Infra-Red communication devices and a LED.
-The head is plugged on a belly (under) composed of more LEDs, motor controler, battery and battery regulation.
+The head is plugged on a belly (under) which composed of even more LEDs, the motor controler, the battery and the battery regulation system.

 ### Git description
 This project is divided into 3 folders :